pulibrary/ExcelAlmaLookup/README.md

 After entering the URL, click “Add URL to List” to save the URL for future use.
 One can save multiple URLs and switch between them in order to search different catalogs.
 If multiple URLs are saved, these can be viewed in a drop-down menu by clicking the triangular button to the right of the URL.
 After selecting a URL, you can click “Remove URL from List” to remove it from the drop-down.

-To search a Non-Alma catalog (such as WorldCat), click the "Non-Alma Sources" button.
+To search a non-Alma catalog (such as WorldCat), click the "Non-Alma Sources" button.
 A list of available sources will appear.
 After selecting a source, it will appear in the drop-down menu along with your Alma URLs.

 If your SRU integration requires a username and password, you will be prompted for these.
 (These are likely different than the personal credentials you use to log into Alma.
 Check with your catalog administrator.)
 You can save these credentials by checking the "Remember these credentials" box in the login prompt, or delete the saved credentials by clicking the "Clear Saved Credentials" button while the URL is selected.
 If searching WorldCat, you will be prompted to enter your authorization number and password.